Skip to main content

 • Dive into the upgrade design proposal.
 The following section briefly describes phases within an upgrade and possible diagnostic methods.

-The Harvester controller downloads a Harvester release ISO file and uses it to provision a VM.
-During this phase you can see the upgrade status windows show:
+The Harvester controller downloads a release ISO file and uses it to provision a repository virtual machine.
+The virtual machine name uses the format upgrade-repo-hvst-xxxx.

 $ kubectl get vm -n harvester-system